Brightgate/product/README.md

 # Installing Tools

-The Wiki has instructions on installing Go, Node.js, and TensorFlow, all of which are needed to build.
+The Wiki has instructions on installing Go and Node.js, which are needed to build.
 All the tools should be available for you if you're building on one of the cloud VMs, but that will not be the case on your Raspberry Pi or other machine you maintain.
 Current versions are:

   | Software    | Version
   | ----------- | -------
   | Go (golang) | 1.10.8 (any 1.10.x is likely to work)
   | Node.js     | 8.11.2 (any 8.x is likely to work)
-  | TensorFlow  | 1.4.1

 # Building Product Software